 Serving the defendant is crucial - if it's not done correctly, your case could be dismissed.
 After filing, you'll receive a stamped copy of your claim.
 This needs to be served to the defendant within 6 months.
 I've found that hiring a process server is worth every penny.
 They know all the rules and can provide proof of service, which you'll need for the court.

-If you're dealing with a tenant who's moved out and you don't know their new address, don't panic.
-There are options like substitute service or service by publication.
-I once had to get creative and serve a tenant at their workplace.
-Just make sure you follow the court's rules to the letter.
+If you’re serving the tenant on your own, just make sure you follow the court's rules to the letter.
 The last thing you want is to have your case thrown out over a technicality in serving documents.

 The settlement conference is your first face-to-face encounter in the court process.
 I remember feeling nervous, but it's actually an opportunity to resolve your dispute without a trial.
 A judge will mediate this informal meeting between you and the defendant.
 You'll discuss the issues and explore settlement options.